kcwongjoe/directshow_camera/README.md

 ## Requirements

-WinCamera is based on DirectShow, which is a part of the Windows SDK.
+DirectShow Camera is based on DirectShow, which is a part of the Windows SDK.
 You have to install the Windows SDK to use this library.

 1. Install: https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/